mcalageorge/Left-Behind/README.md

 The game features:

+- Created with C# using the Unity Engine

 - A map which you can explore and interact with.

 - A full-fledged boss fight with multiple ways to beat it.